This is what you will need to program an NES game…

 Or, I’ve heard of people using VSCode to write their C code.
 It is a bit more advanced, and can do syntax error checking and code completion, which notepad++ can’t do.

 And, next is an NES emulator.
 I use FCEUX 90% of the time because it has excellent debugging tools, PPU viewer, Nametable viewer, Hex Editor, etc. However, it is not the most accurate emulator.
 You may wish to test your game on multiple emulators, to assure that other people will be able to play your game without issues.
 (I’ve used Nintendulator, Nestopia, and Mesen).
-Mesen also has good debugging tools.
+Actually, Mesen is probably better than FCEUX now (it definitely has more debugging tools).
+Get that too.

 FCEUX is here…